How to Keep Employees Engaged and Productive While Working at Home

 The decision for many companies to start a remote workforce were made and executed in a hurry as the Coronavirus (COVID-19) pandemic escalated quickly and continues to do so.
 Employees who may have thrived in a social office setting are suddenly finding themselves alone.
 Others may wish they were alone as they share workspace with a partner and possibly kids.

 Having the right tools to support remote staff can help to keep productivity high.
 Tools should start with something as uncomplicated as a contact list.
 Every employee should be provided with the phone numbers and email addresses of the people they work with.
-They should also know the prefered method for contacting their manager and during what time frame, since remote office hours may now blend into personal time.
+They should also know the preferred method for contacting their manager during what time frame, since remote office hours may now blend into personal time.
 And, when someone reaches out and leaves a message, it is important for morale to promptly contact that person back.

 And then there is the method of communicating.
 Were employees sent home with their desk phones?
 Are they using personal cell phones?
 What is your company’s preferred chat software?
 There are a number of teleconferencing and chat options available that can help you establish consistency across your organization.
 A number of teleconference tools offer free options such as Zoom, Skype, Webex and Google Hangouts.
 Chat tools are available a-plenty like Slack, Google Hangouts Chat and if your organization uses Office 365, Microsoft Teams.
 TechRadar put together a comprehensive list of software options you may find useful.